exosphere-project/exosphere/README.md

 We use GitLab to track issues and contributions.
 To request a new feature or report a bug, [create a new issue](https://gitlab.com/exosphere/exosphere/-/issues/new) on our GitLab project.

-See [contributing.md](contributing.md) for contributor guidelines.

-Architecture decisions are documented in [docs/adr/README.md](docs/adr/README.md).

-If you want to work on the application UI and styling, see [style.md](docs/style.md) for an orientation.

 ## Documentation

 ### For Users and anyone else